greiginsydney/captureKNX/README.md

 I also STRONGLY recommend you watch the YouTube video playlist ["What is Observability - Grafana for Beginners"](https://youtube.com/playlist?list=PLDGkOdUX1Ujo27m6qiTPPCpFHVfyKq9jT&si=q5BIC9lkn3LJmBc6).
 That playlist builds a great understanding, and by Episode 8 you're creating a dashboard that looks remarkably like the one provided here in [step6-more-grafana-tips.md](/docs/step6-more-grafana-tips.md).

-InfluxDB and Grafana both have active supporter communities should you want to delve deeper into the reporting of your stored Telegrams.
+InfluxDB and Grafana both have active supporter communities should you want to delve deeper into the reporting of your stored telegrams.
 (By all means I welcome you sharing your Dashboards with fellow captureKNX users - the project's Wiki page [TODO] would be a great place for those.)

 ## Credits